sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ![cat .\file.txt:Zone.Identifier](cat-zone-identifier.png)

-If we want to programmatically remove the Zone.Identifier (which is what happens if we `Unblock` the file in explorer properties) we can do that with Powershell as well:
+If we want to programmatically remove the Zone.Identifier (which is what happens if we `Unblock` the file in the Windows Explorer properties) we can do that with Powershell as well:

 ```powershell
 Remove-Item .\file.txt -Stream Zone.Identifier